 - Pinch of salt

 - Boil the milk and let it cool down.
 Add the sugar and dry yeast, stir and cover.
 Let stand for 30 minutes.

 - In a bowl, electric mixer, or on the table, place whole flour, salt, and ferment (milk and yeast).
 Knead until all the ingredients are well integrated.

 - Incorporate the butter at room temperature and knead until obtaining a soft, smooth and elastic dough.

 - Make a bun, cover with plastic film and leave it to rise until it doubles in volume (for 40 minutes to 1 hour depending on the ambient temperature).

-- Make dough buns, about 100 grams each, or divide the dough into equal parts (size of a classic hamburger).
+- Make dough buns, about 3,53 ounces (100 grams) each, or divide the dough into equal parts (size of a classic hamburger).
 Place on a baking sheet and smash with your fingers a little (just a little, not too much).
 Sprinkle the dough buns with flour, cover with plastic wrap so they don't dry out, and leave them to rise for 30-40 minutes or so.

 - About 15 to 20 minutes before baking, smash the buns again with your fingers a little to degas.
 In this way the buns will not come out so high (although if you like that skip this step).
 Cover again with plastic film.